Understanding Benadryl® for Cats

 Cats with Respiratory Conditions

-Always consult with your veterinarian before giving your cat any medicine, including diphenhydramine, to ensure it’s safe and appropriate for their specific needs.
+Always consult with your veterinarian before giving your cat any medicine.

 Potential Side Effects and Risks of Benadryl

-There are potential side effects and risks that you should be aware of when administering this medication to your feline friend.
+There are potential side effects and risks that you should be aware of.

 Benadryl could make your cat sleepy